 a) In order to use any ACTONTV computers, members must be certified in their use by ACTONTV Staff.

-Producers may store one project per person on the ACTONTV server.
+A limited amount of space is available on the ActonTV server.
+Producers may be asked to remove media at the discretion of the staff if their project becomes too large or their project has not been opened for a significant amount of time.

 Anything saved on the internal hard-drive of any of the computers will be immediately deleted unless approved by a staff member.

-A project may remain on an ACTONTV server for no more than three (3) months.
-The three-month time period begins on the first day/time of reservation of editing for that particular project.
+A project may remain on an ACTONTV server for no more than (ONE YEAR).
+The (ONE YEAR) time period begins on the first day/time of reservation of editing for that particular project.
 Members will be given one-month advance notice before having their files deleted or purged.

 If additional time is needed, a producer may request an extension in writing, to the ACTONTV Staff.
 The extension will not exceed 1 month unless there are extenuating circumstances.